mc0110/inetbox2mqtt/README.md

 The Home Assistant's own MQTT broker, which is available as an add-on, can also be used.
 If you use other smart home systems, you can simply ignore the messages.
 In the [docs](https://github.com/mc0110/inetbox2mqtt/tree/main/doc), there is an example of a frontend solution in Home Assistant.

 ## MicroPython
 After the first tests, I was amazed af how good and powerful the [microPython.org](https://docs.micropython.org/en/latest/) platform is.
 However, the software did not run with a kernel from July (among other things, the bytearray.hex was not implemented there yet).
-Now is is ok.

 The micropython MQTT packages are currently still experimental and cannot yet establish MQTT TLS connections.
 Thanks a lot to Thorsten [tve/mqboard](https://github.com/tve/mqboard) for his work.